mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

 BPReveal 4.x
 ------------

+BPReveal 4.3.0
+^^^^^^^^^^^^^^
+1. Some of the arguments in :py:mod:`internal.plotUtils<bpreveal.internal.plotUtils>` were renamed to improve consistency.
+2. The internal implementation of transformation models was changed so that they can be interpreted with shap.
+If you were messing with the internal layers in a transformation model, they're different now.

 BPReveal 4.2.0
 ^^^^^^^^^^^^^^
 1. BPReveal now uses tensorflow 2.16 and Python 3.12.
 It still uses the legacy